 From the perspective of humans, resin blocks UV sunlight, helping protect the delicate terpenes and cannabinoids contained within so they can do things like shrink cancerous tumors and lift depression in patients.

-If you are interested in learning more about how to increase the amount of resin on your cannabis (i.e. make it more sticky) we strong suggest you check out this article.
-There, we discuss some strategies developed by the experts at CaliCropDoc — the creators of the most resinous strain of cannabis we’ve ever seen (Pinkman Goo).
-If they can get “goo globs” on their nugs, they can help you create a more resinous yield!
+If you are interested in learning more about how to increase the amount of resin on your cannabis (i.e. make it more sticky) we strong suggest you check out this article and check out Pinkman Goo – it’s one of the most resinous strains of cannabis, complete with “goo globs” on its nugs.